Support & Networking Groups for Sefton

 Trans Health Sefton – NHS Clinical Service

 This service is for patients whose gender identity is different from the gender they were assigned at birth.

-Users of Trans Care Sefton will have either self-referred or have been referred by a healthcare professional such as their GP.
-Whichever route they have come through they will initially be seen by Dr Anna Ferguson, a local GP with more than a decade of experience working with patients in the local area.
+Users of Trans Health Sefton will have either self-referred or have been referred by a healthcare professional such as their GP.
+Whichever route they have come through they will initially be seen by Dr Anna Hunter, a local GP with more than a decade of experience working with patients in the local area.